jogong2718/prof-finder/README.md

 ### Installation
 **You'll need a HuggingFace API token to run this app**.
 HuggingFace describes [how to get an API token here](https://huggingface.co/docs/api-inference/quicktour#get-your-api-token).

-Run `git clone https://github.com/Madhav-Malhotra/uwaterloo-prof-finder` on your terminal to download the Git Respository onto your computer.
+Go to your folder of choice where you want to store this repo, and run `git clone https://github.com/jogong2718/prof-finder.git` on your terminal to download the Git Respository onto your computer.
 Then, run `cd uwaterloo-prof-finder`to open the downloaded folder.

 # Unix based OS (MacOS or Linux)
 Run `python3 -m venv venv` to create a virtual environment.
 Then, activate the virtual environment with `source venv/bin/activate`.
-Next, install project dependencies with `pip3 install requirements.txt`
+Next, install project dependencies with `pip3 install -r requirements.txt`

 # Windows
 Run `python -m venv venv` to create a virtual environment.
-Then, activate the virtual environment with `venv/bin/activate`.
+Then, activate the virtual environment with `venv/scripts/activate`.
 Next, install project dependencies with `pip install -r requirements.txt`

 Create a file called `.env` in the downloaded folder and enter your HuggingFace API Token:
 ```.env